-We stand in solidarity with the Black Lives Matter movement, with our black colleagues and customers, and with the entire Black, Asian and Minority Ethnic community.
+We stand in solidarity with the Black Lives Matter movement, with our Black colleagues and customers, and with the entire Black community.

 The Black Lives Matter movement has sparked some crucial conversations within Octopus Energy about what we can do to affect meaningful change, both within our business and beyond.
 Some of these conversations should’ve been had a long time ago, and this movement has provided a crucial opportunity to self reflect – something we think is more important and more beneficial than just a simple post of support for the movement on social media.